 A Note on Insurance

-While some travel companies require mandatory insurance, CNH Tours leaves it up to every traveler to make his or her informed decision on the acquisition of travel insurance – unless otherwise noted in your trip documentation (some trips require proof of medical and/or evacuation insurance).
-We recognize that you may have existing policies that might cover all or part of your needs, and we give you the benefit of the doubt when deciding on these matters.
-We nevertheless highly recommend ensuring that your most basic needs are covered.
-Before looking into a particular product, you should take stock of your existing insurance policies (e.g. home / life, medical) to see if your needs may already be covered there.
+CNH Tours leaves it up to every traveler to make an informed decision on the acquisition of travel insurance – unless otherwise noted in your trip documentation (some trips require proof of medical and/or evacuation insurance).
+We recognize that you may have existing policies that might cover all or part of your needs.
+We highly recommend ensuring that your most basic concerns are covered.

-Though basic "field" first aid facilities are available on ships, our guests are asked to recognize and accept that in case of injury or illness while cruising in Galapagos, medical facilities and personnel may be as long as 24 hours away in the town of Puerto Ayora, Galapagos for typical rural hospital type medical attention, and possibly up to 48 hours away in Quito for more specialized attention.
-Guests may want to consider acquiring emergency medical evacuation insurance (air transport) for transfer from the Galapagos airport to the mainland (otherwise, transportation is available only via the regularly scheduled commercial passenger airplane, three times a day).
+Though basic "field" first aid facilities are available in the destinations we offer, medical facilities and personnel may be 24 hours away for typical small town hospital / medical attention in some cases, and possibly 48+ hours away for more specialized attention.
+Only ships carrying 48 or more passengers in Galapagos are required to have a medical professional as part of the crew and for Antarctica ships a doctor and basic clinic is located onboard.
 Guests accept that CNH Tours cannot be held responsible for delays in obtaining medical attention or the possible inadequacy of attention available.

-Health / Travel Insurance: You can buy insurance to cover just about any eventuality / need.
+You can buy insurance to cover just about any eventuality / need.
 Of course, this comes at a price.
 It is up to you to determine the extent to which you wish to be covered.
-We recommend that you purchase a comprehensive travel insurance policy to protect you and your investment before and during your trip.
-Though CNH Tours will do its utmost to reimburse your expenses even beyond our own refund policies, we are limited in what we can do by the policies of third parties with whom we do business (e.g. ship owners, hotels).

 Comprehensive trip insurance usually includes: